nehamehta05/Data_Analytics_Project/README.md

 **Data Loading:** Loads the transformed data into a PostgreSQL database.

-**Data Insights:** Performs analysis using PostgreSQL to uncover trends within the retail order data.
+**Data Insights:** Performs analysis using PostgreSQL to uncover trends within the Supply chain data.

 # **Technologies Used:**